shanmukh0504/Time-Zone-Converter/README.md

 - **Google Calendar Integration**: The application generates Google Calendar links with meeting details for easy scheduling.
 - **Link Generation**: Users can generate shareable links containing selected time zones for future reference.

+## Deployment

+The application is deployed and accessible at [https://mytimezoneconverter.netlify.app/](https://mytimezoneconverter.netlify.app/).

 ## Getting Started

 To run the application locally, follow these steps: